 This four-year degree provides a solid grounding for working in the criminal justice system.
 Curriculum includes courses in sociology, criminology, criminal law, corrections, and victimology.

 Bachelor's Degree in Fire Science

 This program trains participants to become a firefighter, but instruction is also applicable to arson investigation.
 Coursework covers fire command and administration, fire investigation and inspection, fire hydraulics, fire safety, and hazardous materials.

 The Bureau of Alcohol, Tobacco, and Firearms (ATF) offers several training programs in arson and explosives investigation.
 The National Fire Academy, run by the Federal Emergency Management Agency, offers a variety of courses on arson, fire prevention, and related subjects.

 Joining professional organizations and obtaining voluntary certification indicates a certain level of training and commitment to working in the field.
 The National Association of Fire Investigators and the International Association of Arson Investigators, Inc. both offer certifications in fire and arson investigation.

 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of fire inspectors and investigators is expected to grow by five percent between 2014 and 2024.
-The BLS also reported the mean annual salary earned by such specialists as $59,800 in May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of fire inspectors and investigators is expected to grow by six percent between 2018 and 2028.
+The BLS also reported the mean annual salary earned by such specialists as $62,510 in May 2018.

 Arson investigators need to have strong interviewing skills, and they are often required to appear in court to testify about their work investigating fire-related crimes.
 They might be employed in the public sector, or they may be an employee of a private investigation firm, an attorney, or an insurance company.
 Educational options for this job include several certificate, associate's or bachelor's degree programs, and in some states, professional licensure and/or certification is required.